secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Windows Fundamentals/Interacting with Windows/Interacting with the Windows Operating System.md

 ### Graphical User Interface
+- **Introduction of GUI:**
-- The concept of a graphical user interface (GUI) was introduced in the late 1970s by the Xerox Palo Alto research laboratory.
-It was added to Apple and Microsoft operating systems to address usability concerns for everyday users that would likely have difficulty navigating the command line.
-Most casual Windows computer users do not ever need to interact with the operating system via the command line.
-As the name alludes to, a GUI provides users with an interactive point and click interface for interacting with the operating system and installed applications and services.
+    - The concept of a graphical user interface (GUI) was introduced in the late 1970s by Xerox Palo Alto Research Laboratory and later integrated into Apple and Microsoft operating systems to improve usability for everyday users.
+    - GUIs allow users to interact with their operating systems and applications through a point-and-click interface, eliminating the need to memorize commands or know programming languages.
+- **Widespread Appeal:**
+    - The GUI made computers more accessible to a broader demographic, allowing people with no technical knowledge to use them effectively.
-- The introduction of the GUI opened up widespread appeal and access to computers across many demographics since users would be able to interact with their computer without having to memorize commands or know any programming language.
-Systems administrators commonly use GUI-based systems for administering Active Directory, configuring IIS, or interacting with databases.
+    - Systems administrators commonly use GUI-based tools for tasks like administering Active Directory, configuring IIS, and interacting with databases.

 ### Remote Desktop Protocol (RDP)
+- **RDP Overview:**
+    - RDP (Remote Desktop Protocol) is a proprietary Microsoft protocol that enables users to connect to a remote system over a network and access its graphical user interface (GUI).
+    - The user connects through RDP client software to a target system running RDP server software, typically using port 3389 to establish a dedicated network channel for data transfer.
+- **Common Uses:**
-- [RDP](https://support.microsoft.com/en-us/help/186607/understanding-the-remote-desktop-protocol-rdp) is a proprietary Microsoft protocol which allows a user to connect to a remote system over a network connection and obtain a graphical user interface.
-The user connects using RDP client software to a target system running RDP server software.
-RDP uses port 3389 to open a dedicated network channel for sending data back and forth.
-When connecting via RDP, a user can access the GUI as if they were actually sitting at the computer and logging into it locally.
-RDP is often used by system administrators to administer remote systems quickly.
-It can also allow users to access their work computers when traveling or working from home after connecting to a Virtual Private Network (VPN).
+    - RDP allows users to interact with a system as if they were sitting directly at it, making it useful for system administrators to manage remote systems.
+    - It is also commonly used for remote work, allowing users to access their work computers while traveling or working from home after connecting to a Virtual Private Network (VPN).

 ### Windows Command Line
+- **Command-Line Interfaces (CLI):**
-- Command-line interfaces give users greater control over their systems and can be used to perform a wide variety of day-to-day, administrative, and troubleshooting tasks.
-It can be leveraged to introduce automation to perform certain tasks quickly (such as adding many users to a domain at once).
-In Windows operating systems, the main two ways to interact with the system from the command line are via the Command Prompt (CMD) and PowerShell.
+    - CLIs offer users greater control over systems, enabling them to perform a variety of administrative, day-to-day, and troubleshooting tasks.
+    - Automation can be introduced through CLIs to speed up tasks, such as bulk user management (e.g., adding many users to a domain).
+    - In Windows, users primarily interact with the system via **Command Prompt (CMD)** or **PowerShell**.
+- **Windows Command Reference:**
-- The [Windows Command Reference](https://download.microsoft.com/download/5/8/9/58911986-D4AD-4695-BF63-F734CD4DF8F2/ws-commands.pdf) from Microsoft is a comprehensive A-Z command reference which includes an overview, usage examples, and command syntax for most Windows commands, and familiarity with it is recommended.
+    - The [Windows Command Reference](https://download.microsoft.com/download/5/8/9/58911986-D4AD-4695-BF63-F734CD4DF8F2/ws-commands.pdf) provides a comprehensive guide to Windows commands, including usage examples and syntax, and is recommended for familiarity.

 ### CMD
+- **Command Prompt (cmd.exe):**
-- The Command Prompt (cmd.exe) is used to enter and execute commands.
-A user can enter one-off commands such as `ipconfig` to view IP address information or perform more advanced tasks such as setting up scheduled tasks or creating scripts and batch files.
-The Command prompt can be opened from the Start Menu, by typing `cmd` in the run dialogue box, or by directly launching the binary from `C:\Windows\system32\cmd.exe`.
+    - Used to enter and execute commands in Windows.
+    - Supports one-off commands like `ipconfig` to view IP information or more advanced tasks like setting up scheduled tasks and creating scripts/batch files.
+    - Can be opened via the Start Menu, by typing `cmd` in the run dialog, or directly from `C:\Windows\system32\cmd.exe`.
-- After launching `cmd.exe` we can type `help` to see a listing of available commands.
+    - Typing `help` within Command Prompt will display a list of available commands.
 ```cmd-session
 C:\htb> help
 For more information on a specific command, type HELP command-name